Skip to content

 yerd restart php [<version>]Restart one (or all) running FPM pools.

-yerd set php <setting> <value>Set a global PHP ini default (all versions).
+yerd set php <setting> <value> [--only <version>]Set a global PHP ini default, or a per-version override with --only.

 Add --json to any command for machine-readable output.